 5. Benjamin Marauder Hunting Air Rifle .22 Caliber

-Highlight: Official Benjamin five-year warrant.
+Highlight: Official Benjamin five-year warranty.

 Helpful review: This is a hunting beast in .22 caliber, and it’s the only rifle in this review marketed and sold as a hunting air gun, not a shooter's air rifle.
 What do I mean by that?
 The stock has an adjustable comb to fit the hunter, not vice versa.
 The air rifle feels like a high-caliber rifle, and the good thing is that it does not make any noise or recoil.